 - iv.
 Measuring base flow rates and stormwater runoff to model and evaluate water quantity predictions; - v.
 Measuring sedimentation rates; and - vi.
 Sampling fish and wildlife populations to determine habitat utilization, species abundance, and diversity; - vii.
 Sampling of water temperatures for wetlands and streams. - viii.
 The property owner will be required to submit monitoring data and reports to the city on an annual basis or other schedule as required by the city or its agent.
-Monitoring shall continue for a minimum period of five (5) years or for a longer period if necessary to establish that the mitigation performance standards have been met.
-Longer maintenance and monitoring plans may be required when determined necessary by the Shoreline Administrator to ensure success of the mitigation, due to complexity or anticipated timeline for vegetation establishment. - ix.
+Monitoring shall continue for a minimum period of five (5) years or for a longer period if necessary to establish that the mitigation performance standards have been met. - ix.
 Performance Bond.
 Prior to issuance of any permit or approval, which authorizes site disturbance under this chapter, the city or its agent shall require performance security as specified in section 5.3.1.6, Administration. - 6.
 Contingencies/adaptive management. - a.
 When monitoring reveals a significant deviation from predicted impacts or a failure of mitigation measures, the applicant shall be responsible for appropriate corrective action.
 Contingency plans developed as part of the original mitigation plan shall apply, but may be modified to address a specific deviation or failure.
 Contingency plan measures shall be subject to the monitoring requirement to the same extent as the original mitigation measures. - 7.
 Habitat management plans.
 A habitat management plan shall be required by the city when the critical area review of a development proposal determines that the proposed activity will have an adverse impact on wetland, stream, and fish and wildlife habitat conservation area critical areas. - a.
-A. A habitat management plan, prepared by a qualified biologist in consultation with WDFW, shall address the following mitigation measures: - i.
-Reduction or limitation of development activities within the critical area and buffers; - Use of low impact development techniques or clustering of development on the subject property to locate structures in a manner that preserves and minimizes the adverse effects to habitat areas;
+A. A habitat management plan, prepared by a qualified biologist in consultation with WDFW, shall address the following mitigation measures: - Reduction or limitation of development activities within the critical area and buffers; - Use of low impact development techniques or clustering of development on the subject property to locate structures in a manner that preserves and minimizes the adverse effects to habitat areas; - iii.
+Seasonal restrictions on construction activities on the subject property;